Thailand: Informal economy

-Informal labour in entertainment, nightlife, and the sex industry face additional vulnerabilities, including recruitment into circles of sexual exploitation and human trafficking.
+Informal workers in entertainment, nightlife, and the sex industry face additional vulnerabilities, including recruitment into circles of sexual exploitation and human trafficking.
 A 2012 study found that 64% of informal workers had not completed education beyond primary school.
-Many informal workers are also migrants, only some of which have legal status in the country.
-The informal labour sector is also not recognised under the Labour Protection Act (LPA).
-Thai social security policies fail to protect against workplace accidents and unemployment and retirement insurance.
+Many informal workers are also migrants, only some of whom have legal status in the country.
+The informal labour sector is also not recognised under the Labour Protection Act.
+Social security policies fail to provide protection against workplace accidents, or offer unemployment and retirement insurance.
 Many informal workers are not legally contracted for their employment, and many do not make a living wage.
-Tens of thousands of migrants from neighboring countries face exploitation in a few industries, especially in fishing where slave-like conditions have been reported.
+Tens of thousands of migrants from neighbouring countries face exploitation in a few industries, especially in fishing, where slave-like conditions have been reported.

 Science and technology

 Thailand ranked 45th in the Global Innovation Index in 2025.
-The Ministry of Higher Education, Science, Research and Innovation and its agencies oversees the development of science, technology, and research in Thailand.
-According to the National Research Council of Thailand, the country devoted 1.1% of its GDP to the research and development of science in 2019, with over 166,788 research and development personnel in full-time equivalent that year.
+The Ministry of Higher Education, Science, Research and Innovation and its agencies oversee the development of science, technology, and research.
+According to the National Research Council of Thailand, the country devoted 1.1% of its GDP to the research and development of science in 2019, with over 166,788 full-time equivalent research and development personnel that year.

 Infrastructure

 Transportation

 The BTS Skytrain is an elevated rapid transit system in Bangkok.

-The State Railway of Thailand (SRT) operates all of Thailand's national rail lines.
-Krung Thep Aphiwat Central Terminal and Bangkok (Hua Lamphong) are the main termini of intercity routes.
-Phahonyothin and ICD Lat Krabang are the main freight terminals.
-As of 2025 SRT had 4507 km of track, all of it meter gauge.
-Nearly all is single-track (2702.1 km), although some important sections around Bangkok are double (1,234.9 km) or triple-tracked (107 km), and there are plans to extend this.
+The State Railway of Thailand (SRT) operates all national rail lines.
+Krung Thep Aphiwat Central Terminal and Bangkok (Hua Lamphong) are the main termini for intercity routes, while Phahonyothin and the Lat Krabang Inland Container Depot (ICD) are the primary freight terminals.
+As of 2025, the SRT had 4507 km of track, all of it metre gauge.
+Nearly all of it is single-track (2702.1 km), although key sections around Bangkok are double-tracked (1234.9 km) or triple-tracked (107 km), with expansion plans underway.
+Rail transport in Bangkok includes long-distance services as well as four rapid transit systems: the BTS Skytrain, MRT, SRT Red Lines, and Airport Rail Link.

-Rail transport in Bangkok includes long-distance services.
-There are four rapid transit rail systems in the capital: the BTS Skytrain, MRT, SRT Red Lines, and the Airport Rail Link.
-In Bangkok, there were two failed rapid rail projects Lavalin Skytrain and Bangkok Elevated Road and Train System, before Mass Rapid Transit Master Plan in Bangkok Metropolitan Region was endorsed by the cabinet on 27 September 1994 and implemented from 1995 to the present.

 Thailand has 390000 km of highways.
-As of 2017, Thailand has over 462,133 roads and 37 million registered vehicles, 20 million of them motorbikes.
-A number of undivided two-lane highways have been converted into divided four-lane highways.
-Within the Bangkok Metropolitan Region, there are a number of controlled-access highways.
-There are 4,125 public vans operating on 114 routes from Bangkok alone.
-Other forms of road transport includes tuk-tuks, taxis—with over 80,647 registered taxis nationwide as of 2018, vans (minibus), motorbike taxis, and songthaews.
+As of 2017, there were over 462,133 km of roads and 37 million registered vehicles, 20 million of which were motorcycles.
+Many undivided two-lane highways have been converted into divided four-lane highways.
+Within the Bangkok Metropolitan Region, there are numerous controlled-access highways.
+In Bangkok alone, 4,125 public vans operate on 114 routes.
+Other forms of road transport include tuk-tuks, taxis (with over 80,647 registered nationwide as of 2018), passenger vans, motorcycle taxis, and songthaews.

-As of 2012, Thailand has 103 airports with 63 paved runways, in addition to 6 heliports.
-The busiest airport in the country is Bangkok's Suvarnabhumi Airport.
+As of 2012, Thailand had 103 airports with 63 paved runways, in addition to six heliports.
+The busiest airport is Bangkok's Suvarnabhumi Airport.